HomeSpan/HomeSpan/docs/Reference.md

 The following **optional** `homeSpan` methods override various HomeSpan initialization parameters used in `begin()`, and therefore **should** be called before `begin()` to take effect.
 If a method is *not* called, HomeSpan uses the default parameter indicated below:

 * `void setControlPin(uint8_t pin)`
-  * sets the ESP32 pin to use for the HomeSpan Control Button.
+  * sets the ESP32 pin to use for the HomeSpan Control Button (which must connect the specified pin to **ground** when pushed).
 If not specified, HomeSpan will assume there is no Control Button

 * `int getControlPin()`
    * returns the pin number of the HomeSpan Control Button as set by `setControlPin(pin)`, or -1 if no pin has been set